 And who couldn’t use a little of that, influenced as we all are by the hallmarks of social media, virtue signaling and self-celebration?

 Convert, contemplative and social critic, Thomas Merton (1915-1968) had a mostly secular upbringing.
 Entering university life as a young intellectual, his creed, he says, was “I believe in nothing.”

 But Merton’s restless heart, seeking beauty and engaging serious thought wherever he encountered it, opened to consider Christanity as he read Etienne Gilson’s The Spirit of Medieval Philosophy for a class at Columbia.
 His intrepid journey from agnosticism to faith in is told in The Seven Storey Mountain.
-It’s a book that can be helpful for those whose university experience has them believing that faith is only for the uneducated.
+It’s a book that can be helpful for those whose university experience planted in them the misguided notion that faith is only for the uneducated.